shaloo/docs.arcana/docs/use_cases.md

 #  Web3 Auth Use Cases

-The Arcana Auth SDK allows developers to supercharge their Web3 apps with plug and play user authentication.
-Also, authenticated app users can use the embedded, non-custodial Arcana wallet and easily, securely sign blockchain transactions without having to install any browser extension or manage keys.
+The {{config.extra.arcana.sdk_name}} allows developers to supercharge their Web3 apps with plug-and-play user authentication.
+Also, authenticated app users can instantly access the embedded, non-custodial {{config.extra.arcana.wallet_name}} to securely sign blockchain transactions, without having to install any browser extension or manage keys.

-Web3 developers can integrate apps with the Arcana Auth SDK to address the following use cases:
+Web3 developers can integrate apps with the {{config.extra.arcana.sdk_name}} to address the following use cases:

 * User authentication
 * Enable authenticated users to sign blockchain transactions easily